IreneMFontana/Rcourse_Jan22/README.md

 # Rcourse_Jan22
-This is an experimental repository to use for the R course
+This is an experimental repository to use for the R course!